Moderate deviation expansion for fully quantum tasks: Quantum source coding

 \section{Quantum source coding}

-Here, we investigate the task of quantum source coding~\cite{schumacher1995quantum} in the moderate deviation regime.
-Quantum source coding can be thought of as quantum state splitting with a trivial $A$ quantum register and no entanglement-assistance.
+Here, we investigate the task of quantum source coding in the moderate deviation regime.
+There are two main settings for source coding, namely the ensemble and purification settings based on whether one uses the fidelity or entanglement fidelity to measure the success of source coding.
+The ensemble setting is further divided into the blind and visible settings, where the state to be compressed is either known or unknown.
+More precise definitions of these settings can be found in the literature~\cite{schumacher1995quantum, hayashi2009information, hayashi2002exponents, hayashi2002simple}.
+Here, we consider quantum source coding in the blind purification scheme, which is equivalent to quantum state splitting with a trivial $A$ quantum register and no entanglement-assistance.

 \begin{definition}[Quantum source coding] Let $\rho_{B}\in \cS(B)$ and $\varepsilon\in[0,1]$.
 A one-shot quantum source coding protocol consists of: \begin{enumerate} \item Quantum registers Q and $A_1\cong B$ \item An encoding quantum channel $\cE_{A_1\rightarrow Q}$ \item A decoding quantum channel $\cD_{Q\rightarrow B}$. \end{enumerate} A $\{q,\varepsilon\}$-one-shot quantum source coding protocol of $\rho_{B}$ is such that $q = \log|Q|$ with